existancepy/bss-macro-py-experimental/docs/customcontent.md

 `size` is a float that represents `sizeword` (eg, xs -> 0.25)

 This is the default mapping of sizeword to size.
-You can create your own custom mapping for the size.
+You can create your own custom mapping for the size in your pattern's code.
 ```python
 {
     "xs": 0.25,